-On the onset of a divorce, one of the most challenging documents that you will be required to fill is the Form E. considering the sensitivity of this documentation, it is important to make sure that you get everything correct.
+On the onset of a divorce, one of the most challenging documents that you will be required to fill in the Form E. considering the sensitivity of this documentation, it is important to make sure that you get everything correct.
 You may want to get help from your account in some parts so it is essential to make sure that everything is clear.
-Keep in mind that time is of the essence and you have to hand in the filled paperwork in time.
+Keep in mind that time is of the essence and you have to hand in the filled in paperwork on time.
 There are two ways that you can do this.
 By being ordered by the court or voluntary.
 Regardless of the case, the variations are minimal and you will know exactly what you’re required to do in each case by going through this guide.
 To make sure nothing is left out, we will go page by page and section by section.

 You will be required to put your name on the box that is on your left and if you’re not doing this voluntarily, you will also be required to do the same on the right.
-In the latter case, you will have the name of respondent will go to the right and that of the applicant to the left (if this is voluntary, you can leave that out).
+In the latter case, you will have the name of the respondent will go to the right and that of the applicant to the left (if this is voluntary, you can leave that out).
 If you’re representing yourself, you can include your name and address on the bottom box.
 If not, include that of the firm that you will be using.

 Section 1.1 to 1.5 should not be a problem.
 For the case of 1.6, indicate the stage at which the divorce is at.
 1.7 all the way to 1.9 should also be easy to fill out but for 1.10 include all the children that are in the family and for section 1.11, you can include any health condition that may be of any financial impact.

 In section 1.12, you will be required to explain the term of future arrangements.
 In this case, only include short and medium term terms.
 1.13 requires you to put a value to the amount of child maintenance that you will need.
 You can fill in section 1.14 in the event that you have another case in court that you would like reviewing.
-Be explicit and include any documentation that maybe important in the case.
-In section 1.15, make sure that you only fill in information that relates to you and your STBX and not anyone else and the last part is quite hassle free.
+Be explicit and include any documentation that may be important in the case.
+In section 1.15, make sure that you only fill in information that relates to you and your STBX and not anyone else and the last part quite hassle free.

 Section 2 will require you to put information about your matrimonial home.
 The valuation is not necessary but you have to make sure that you include any secured loans and mortgages on the home.
 Make sure that you also indicate the names that are on the deed and if you would prefer to include any other information feel free to add an extra sheet of paper.

 There is section 2.2 on this page that requires you to fill out any information about any other home that you may have land or building.
-In this case you will be required to follow the same procedure as the one followed in section 2.
-In the even that you have more than two properties that fall on this category, then you can print as many pages as you will require.
+In this case, you will be required to follow the same procedure as the one followed in section 2.
+In the event that you have more than two properties that fall on this category, then you can print as many pages as you will require.

 Section 2.3 on this page is very simple.
 However, you need to keep in mind that you will need to go back 12 months back from the date of filling in the form and make sure that the balance you fill in will reflect the one on your bank statement.
 You can use online statements or ask one from your bank.
 Section 2.4 should not cause any problem.